 “Put on some music from the 1930s and 1940s, and step into the intoxicating and magical world of the Chinese American nightclub scene.
 Enjoy!” –Lisa See.

 The Killing Fields of Dr. Haing S. Ngor is now available on DVD and streaming on Video-on-Demand.
-Special bonus features include the original trailer and a music video featuring Bochan performing the film’s love theme, Like a Rose.
+The release includes both the original English version and a Khmer version with English subtitles.

 What are the challenges that Asian American documentary filmmakers are facing?
 What does an inclusive conversation about Asian American documentary really look like?
 Read a report from the International Documentary Association at: http://www.documentary.org/online-feature/getting-real-16-hosts-historic-convening-asian-american-documentary-filmmakers.